benniesm/drone-transport/README.md

 ## Introduction

-This API service provides endpints for storing drones information, medications, and loading drones with medications.
+This API service provides endpoints for storing drones information, medications, and loading drones with medications.

 ### The Tech Stack